Brief Description of Employees’ and Employers’ Associations

 Both the Works Council and the CPPW are composed of an employer’s delegation and an employees’ delegation.
 The employer’s delegation consists of one or more acting or substitute members designated by management and chaired by the head of the undertaking.
 The employee representatives within the Works Council and the CPPW are union members, nominated by their union and elected within the frame of social elections, which must be organised by the employer every four years.

-2020 is a social elections year (the most recent social elections took place in May 2016).
-The election process starts 150 days prior to the election date, so that Belgian employers had to start with the preparations of the elections in December 2019.
-The social elections were supposed to be held in May 2020, but they were postponed to November 2020 due to Covid-19.
+2024 was a social elections year (the most recent social elections took place in May 2024).
+The election process starts 150 days prior to the election date, so that Belgian employers had to start with the preparations of the elections in December 2023.
+The Next social elections will take place in 2028.
 The members of the Trade Union Delegation are employees of the undertaking who are either appointed by the unions or elected by the other unionised employees of the undertaking (although not in the frame of social elections).
 Detailed regulations governing its establishment are laid down in CBAs concluded at industry and undertaking level.

 Tasks and Obligations of Representatives